cmstead/dject/README.md

 ### The config parameters:

 - cwd -- The directory DJect will prepend all paths with; default is '.'
-- modulePaths -- An array of all paths where a module might be found; default is ['modules']
+- modulePaths -- An array of all paths where a module might be found; default is ['modules'],
+- allowOverride -- Configure whether overriding a module is permitted from within the container scope; default is false
+- eagerLoad -- Tells DJect to eagerly load all modules in provided directories; default is false

 ## Defining DJect Consumable Modules